cortisiko/stockAnalysis/README.md

 * There's also a bar graph for a company's Total Revenue.

-On each of the graphs, you can choose either a quarterly or yearly view.
+On each graph, you can choose either a quarterly or yearly view.
 ![Charts](http://g.recordit.co/eu6GjJB1yV.gif)